brainglobe/brainrender/UserGuide.md

 the example on [making videos](Examples/Video.ipynb).

 In the future BrainRender will also allow users to export their scenes so that they can be embed into a web page.

+### Rat Brain
+BrainRender also let's you visualize the rat brain!
+To do so simply use the `RatScene` as you would the standard `Scene` class.
+It works the same but it loads the meshes for the rat brain (from [3D-rat-brain](https://github.com/tfiers/3D-rat-brain)).
+You can find an example for `RatScene` [here](Examples/RatScene.ipynb).